 Biotechnology is a broad term that refers to the process of using living organisms and biological systems to develop products, technologies, and services.
 Its main goal is to use biology to improve our lives.

-These days, modern biotechnology is synonymous with genetic engineering where genes are modified, removed, or manipulated to change the DNA information of organisms.
+These days, modern biotechnology is synonymous with genetic engineering where genes are modified, removed, or manipulated to change the deoxyribonucleic acid (DNA) information of organisms.

 Read More about “Biotechnology”